 Any option payments received by the Company from third parties or tax credits refunded to the Company are credited to the capitalized cost of the exploration and evaluation assets.
-If payments received exceed the capitalized cost of the exploration and evaluation assets.
-If payments received exceed the capitalized cost of the exploration and evaluation assets do not necessarily represent present or future values.
+If payments received exceed the capitalized cost of the exploration and evaluation assets, the excess is recognized as income in the year received.
+The amounts shown for exploration and evaluation assets do not necessarily represent present or future values.
 Their recoverability is dependent upon the discovery of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete the development and future profitable production or proceeds from the disposition thereof.